MandarJKulkarni/lascheck/README.md

   Only one *"~O" *section can occur in an LAS 2.0 file.

   The data section ~A is the last section in a file.

+  The start depth (or time, or index) value when divided by the step depth (or time or index) value must be a whole number.

+ The stop depth (or time or index) value when divided by the step depth (or time or index) value must be a whole number.
 ```